 What Are the Ticket Prices in 2026?

 Expect to pay roughly ₱750 on a weekday and ₱900 on a weekend or holiday if you book the online promo rate.
-That’s about US$13–16 at ₱58 to the dollar.
+That’s about US$12–15 at ₱62 ≈ US$1 (July 2026).
 Walk-in tickets at the gate cost more than the online promo, so booking ahead — through the official site or a platform like Klook — is worth the few minutes it takes.
 Seniors and PWDs get a 20% discount off the regular non-promo rate (discounts don’t stack with online promos).
 Kids under three feet tall get in free; there’s no separate “child” ticket band above that height, so anyone taller pays the standard rate.
 Some travel guides quote slightly different peso figures for the walk-in versus online rate, so treat any number here as a planning range and check the current price when you buy.

 Beyond the gate ticket, a few visitor write-ups mention optional paid add-ons — a helmet-dive experience in the main tank, a stingray touch encounter, and a caged close-up near the crocodile exhibit — priced separately and not always bookable in advance.
 If one of those interests you, ask at the counter on arrival rather than assuming it’s included or guaranteed available that day.